 This article is part of a mini-series by Dr Henry Toi (Affiliate Director of the Institute for the Habits of Mind) who will share and explain the ways you can guide your children to cultivating good, lifelong habits.

 When my kids were 4 and 5 years old, they asked questions incessantly and sometimes, inappropriately.
-I remember riding on the train and my daughter asked, “Why is the aunty so fat?”
+I remember on one train ride my daughter asked me quite loudly, “Why is the aunty so fat?”
 You can imagine the awkwardness and subsequent “uh-oh” moment.
 Other times they would ask a rather mind-boggling one such as, “How do goldfish sleep?” – which would leave most parents quite stumped.
-Thus parents learn the skill of deflecting questions by changing the subject or throwing in another question like, “Why do you take so long to finish your dinner?”
+Thus, parents learn the skill of deflecting questions by changing the subject or throwing in another question like, “Why do you take so long to finish your dinner?”

 Kids Ask Vexing Questions Most of the Time